mariakatsourani/recipe-archive/content/_recipes/vietnamese-banana-cake.md

 Gently fold in the sweetened bananas until well-distributed through the batter.

-Pour the batter into the prepared cake pan (15 cm wide).
+Pour the batter into the prepared cake pan.

 Bake the cake for about 40 minutes until golden brown and a toothpick inserted into the center comes out clean.